What is a WordPress Slug and How To Change It?

 Why is the WordPress Slug Important?

-The slug of your WordPress site is very important for a number of different reasons.
+The slugs is very important for a number of different reasons.
 For starters, it helps search engines in determining the topic of your article or page.
-Search engines can simply detect the topic of your article and rank it if you include keywords in your slug.
+Search engines crawlers can simply understand the topic of your article and rank it if you include keywords in your slug.

 SEO Tips